walker-finlay/walker-finlay.github.io/README.md

     - sample header for accent colors, pass back to layout for footer and borders
     - article card formatting
     - window resize handler for animated components
+    - KATEX ON MOBILE IS TERRIBLE
 - dimensionality reduction
     - decide on project structure and presentation
 - subtractive
     - cookie policy for iframe
     - origin policy?
     - scaling katex for mobile
+    - make demo more user-friendly on mobile
 - convolution reverb
 - launcher plans
     - solidworks